midnightntwrk/midnight-architecture/proposals/0018-night-generates-dust.md

      manage making arrangements with potential buyers on their own.
 Therefore, they wish to delegate the task of leasing access to DUST production and collecting payments to a 3rd party.

+**NOTE:** Scenario 2 is a priority and we want to support it at launch.
+Solutions to Scenarios 3 and 4 are independent from solution to Scenario 2.
+These two scenarios can be implemented after Midnight launch.

 Personas
 --------